How to Avoid ATM Fees (Smart Tips Most People Miss)

 Balance inquiry fees

-Some ATMs charge for checking your balance.
-Avoid this by checking your balance through your bank app or online banking.
+Some ATMs charge a fee just to check your balance.
+Use your bank app or online banking instead.

 Use your bank’s ATM locator

-Your bank app can show nearby fee-free ATMs.
-Using these locations avoids out-of-network fees and surcharge fees.
+Your bank app can show nearby fee-free ATMs, helping you avoid both surcharges and out-of-network fees.

 Get cash back at stores